-In 2016, the Company restricted its field exploration expenditures to the identification of additional resource potential at ten (10) favorable target sites on the property.
+In 2016, the Company focused its field exploration activities on the identification of additional resource potential at ten (10) favorable target sites on the wider Bilbao property.
 Activities carried out included ground magnetometer and associated topographic surveys aimed at further identification and location of potential drill targets outside the immediate limits of the existing Bilbao deposit.
-Although results will require further ground confirmation, there is potential for additional vein and skarn-type potential mineralization on the property.
+In addition, petrographic, structural, lithological, and lithogeochemical studies were carried out on both sulphide, and oxide zone mineralization to further enhance information presented in the 2014 PEA.
+The results confirmed there is potential for additional vein and skarn-type potential mineralization on the property.

-In addition, petrographic, structural, lithological, and lithogeochemical studies were carried out on both sulphide, and oxide zone mineralization to further enhance certain information presented in the 2014 PEA.
+In 2017, emphasis was given to interpretation of magnetometer survey results, in addition to examination of previous metallurgical studies and the identification of potential solutions to increase viable tonnage and improve metal recovery at the deposit.

-In the first half of 2017 emphasis was given to interpretation of magnetometer survey results, in addition to examination of previous metallurgical studies and the identification of potential solutions to increase both metal recovery and economically viable ore tonnage at the deposit.
-In order to maintain the Company's mineral concessions and titles for the property in good standing, the Company is required to commit to a prescribed minimum of annual exploration expenditure and pay fees semi-annually to the Secretaria de Economia in Mexico.
-Minimum expenditure commitments and concession payments totaling approximately \$60,000 are required annually.
-Failure to make either the annual concession payments and incur the minimum annual exploration expenditures or to satisfy the Mexican authorities that the expenditures incurred are qualifying expenditures, may result in either the cancellation or forfeiture of the mineral concessions(
+To maintain the Company's mineral concessions and titles for the property in good standing, the Company is required to commit to a prescribed minimum of annual exploration expenditure and pay fees semi-annually to the Secretaria de Economia in Mexico.
+Minimum expenditure commitments and concession payments totaling approximately \$52,000 are required annually.
+Failure to make either the annual concession payments and incur the minimum annual exploration expenditures or to satisfy the Mexican authorities that the expenditures incurred are qualifying expenditures, may result in either the cancellation or forfeiture of the mineral concessions.

-The Company has taken all necessary steps to minimize administrative and property holding costs in order to maintain its Bilbao property in good standing, while at the same time examining strategic alternatives for raising additional financing to secure its continuation as a going concern.
+The Company has taken all necessary steps to minimize administrative and property holding costs to maintain its Bilbao property in good standing, while at the same time examining strategic alternatives for further exploring and /or development of the property.